Southern Yemeni separatists tell Saudi Arabia: evict Islah or lose the war

 “That would be a very good start if Islah was removed from the whole of the south and allow southerners to govern themselves,” he said.
 “We consider the government was infiltrated or controlled by the Islah.”

-One possible way out, Alnoud said, would be to hand over responsibility for security of barracks to the Security Belt, the military wing of STC, or Aden Police.
+One possible way out, Alnoud said, would be to hand over responsibility for security of barracks to the STC’s Security Belt or Aden Police.

-The Yemen war has been in military stalemate for years and Saudi Arabia and the UAE have come under pressure from Western allies, including those that supply them with arms, to end a conflict that has spawned an urgent humanitarian crisis.
+The Yemen war has been in military stalemate for years and Saudi Arabia and the UAE have come under pressure from Western allies, including those that supply them with arms, to end a conflict that has pushed Yemen to the brink of famine.

 The UAE in June scaled down its presence in Yemen, leaving behind thousands of southern forces it has built and trained.

-A Yemeni official told Reuters that the separatist takeover was approved by the UAE and aimed at removing Islah forces.
+A Yemeni official told Reuters the separatist takeover was approved by the UAE and aimed at removing Islah forces, which Saudi Arabia tolerates despite UAE concerns because the party props up Hadi’s government.

 The UAE foreign ministry and the government media office did not immediately respond to a Reuters’ request for comment.